NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Enable the discovery widget on the dashboard

-Navigate to "Monitor > Dashboard" and select from "Manage > Add widgets" the "Discovery widget".
+Navigate to "Monitor > Dashboard" and select from "Manage > Add widgets" the "Discovered Hosts".

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Create a virtual machine "discovery"